-does ghee go bad?
+Does ghee go bad?
 Is it necessary to keep it refrigerated?
 If you have recently purchased ghee and aren’t sure how long it will last or whether you need to refrigerate it, continue reading to discover the result.
 We hope you will gather information about the query on does ghee spoils or how to delay ghee spoilage.

-The handling of homemade ghee or store-bought ghee varies depending on the quality of ghee.
-However, it is crucial to check the shelf-life of ghee before buying.
-Good-quality organic ghee can stay fresh up to 12 months from the date of manufacturing.
-So if you are wondering, does ghee go bad or not, the answer is yes, but with proper arrangement, you can delay its decay.
+Handling homemade ghee or store-bought ghee varies depending on the quality of the ghee.
+However, it is vital to check the shelf-life of ghee before buying.
+Good-quality organic ghee can stay fresh for up to 18 months from manufacturing.
+So, if you are wondering does ghee go bad or not, the answer is yes, but with proper arrangement, you can delay its decay.
 Does ghee need to be refrigerated?
 The answer is no if you maintain required storage arrangment.

 So, does ghee go bad?
 The answer is yes, but there is nothing to worry about.
-If you’re consuming ghee regularly using it in as many recipes as possible, you shouldn’t have any trouble finishing it until it goes bad or reaches a ghee expiration date.
-The good thing about ghee is that it is very shelf-stable, being free from milk solids.
+Suppose you’re consuming ghee regularly and using it in as many recipes as possible.
+In that case, you shouldn’t have any trouble finishing it until it goes bad or reaches a ghee expiration date.
+The good thing about ghee is that it is shelf-stable and free from milk solids.

-You can choose Milkio’s 100% organic grass-fed ghee, which is Non-GMO, and USDA-approved.
-It has a very long shelf life as it is 100% pure and contains no additives and artificial colors.
+Milkio’s grass-fed ghee products are non-GMO verified and USDA-approved.
+It has a long shelf life as it is all-natural and contains no additives or artificial colors.
 FIANZ has granted Milkio ghee HALAL Certification.
-Milkio organic grass-fed ghee is now available on eBay and Etsy in the USA.
+Milkio organic grass-fed ghee is now available on the Milkio Website.